iKarmaaa123/goals-app/README.md

 <h2> Architectural diagram of the project </h2>

-Below is a visual representation of the infrastructure that we are going to be setting up in this project:
+Below is a visual architectural representation of the infrastructure that we are going to be setting up in this project:

 ![Architecture](images/Architecture.drawio.png)